TigerTimofey/match-me-frontend/README.md

 ## About

 MatchMe is a modern dating web application that helps people find friends and partners based on common interests, languages, and location.
+You also need to use [backend-part](https://github.com/TigerTimofey/match-me-backend-maven).

 ## Technologies